 We have determined that several laser cutting techniques are important through experimental exploration.
 By incorporating these techniques into actual production, we have seen a significant improvement in production efficiency and a reduction in material waste.

 Frog leaping empty stroke feed

-Frog leaping is an idle running of the laser cutting machine.
+Frog leaping refers to the idle movement of the laser cutting machine.

-As shown in Figure 1, after hole 1 is cut, hole 2 is cut.
-At this time, the cutting head should move from point A to point B.
+As illustrated in Figure 1, once hole 1 has been cut, hole 2 is cut.
+During this process, the cutting head should move from point A to point B.

-Of course, turn off the laser during the movement.
-The movement process from point A to point B is called “idle running”.
+It’s important to note that the laser should be turned off during this movement.
+This movement from point A to point B is referred to as “idle running.”

-The cutting head has to complete three actions: rising (to a safe enough height), translation (to the top of point B) and falling.
+The cutting head must complete three actions: rising to a safe height, translating to the top of point B, and then falling.

 Fig.1 Idle stroke

 The efficiency of the equipment can be improved significantly by reducing the air travel time.